KillSwitch001/collegicoin_sentinel/README.md

     $ ./venv/bin/py.test ./test

-With all tests passing and crontab setup, Sentinel will stay in sync with protond and the installation is complete
+With all tests passing and crontab setup, Sentinel will stay in sync with collegicoind and the installation is complete

 ## Configuration

-An alternative (non-default) path to the `proton.conf` file can be specified in `sentinel.conf`:
+An alternative (non-default) path to the `collegicoin.conf` file can be specified in `sentinel.conf`:

-    proton_conf=/path/to/proton.conf
+    collegicoin_conf=/path/to/collegicoin.conf

 ## Troubleshooting